 ALLERGY ALERT: Shea butter contains natural latex.
 Although it is not exactly the same as the sap-like latex extract from the Rubber Tree (Hevea brasiliensis), it is very similar in chemical composition.
 Although the quantities of latex in shea butter are small, this natural latex is responsible for the sealing property that shea butter has that may aid in protecting your skin and preventing sun allergies.

-Persons suffering from latex allergies should do an Allergy Patch Test before using any shea butter product.
-Many people with latex allergies are not affected by shea butter, but some are, so it is better to be safe than sorry!
+Persons suffering from latex or nut allergies should do an Allergy Patch Test before using any shea butter product.
+Many people with allergies are not affected by shea butter, but some are, so it is better to be safe than sorry!